The executable is available via the following link: PlodWare-SQLite-OLE 2023-03-31

 newscript dim myExcel = createobject ("Excel.Application") myExcel.visible=1 dim fd = myExcel.FileDialog(3) fd.Show message = fd.InitialFileName

-Sorry, but SQLITE-OLE does not provide any significant support in providing names or values of the OLE application being manipulated.
+Sorry, but SQLite-OLE does not provide any significant support in providing names or values of the OLE application being manipulated.
+It is the users problem to know the following: